Those who trust in the Lord shall renew their strength; they shall soar on wings like eagles. (Isaiah 40:31)

 The wedgetail flew straight towards me.
 It circled once, twice, three times, so low I could see the detail on every feather and hear the rush and roar of each wingbeat.
 I felt scrutinized, welcomed, blessed.
 Then it soared high into the sky, and was soon no more than a pinprick to my eyes.

 I remembered the Holy Spirit hovering like a bird and bringing life into being.
 I remembered the ancestral spirit Bunjil blowing air through his beak to create the earth, and scratching the soil to make plants and trees.
-I remembered the Holy Spirit coming down on Jesus like a bird.
-And I remembered how ‘those who trust in the Lord shall renew their strength; they shall soar on wings like eagles; they shall run and not be weary; they shall walk and not grow faint.’
+I remembered the Holy Spirit coming down on Jesus like a bird, and how ‘those who trust in the Lord shall renew their strength; they shall soar on wings like eagles; they shall run and not be weary; they shall walk and not grow faint.’
 (Isaiah 40:31).

 Tools for the Journey